hasura/hasura-secret-refresh/README.md

 For the type file_aws_secrets_manager, secrets manager proxy service will try to fetch the credentials from AWS Secrets manager and will write to a file which is mounted on a shared volume between Hasura Data Plane and the Secrets proxy.
 This is to be used for AWS Secrets Manager based integration with Data Sources.
 The configuration parameters are:
 * `type`: Must always be "file_aws_secrets_manager"
 * `region`: AWS region where the secret is hosted on the secrets manager
 * `refresh`: Refresh interval after which secrets management service should refetch the secret.
+E.g. 60 (seconds)
 * `secret_id`: The identifier with which the secret is stored on AWS Secret Management.
 Note: This can be the ASE Secret ID, or the full ARN string for the secret.
 * `path`: The file path where to which the secret will be stored. **Note**: The path should match the path specified in the shared volume mount.
 The filename should match the expected SECRET name by Hasura.
 * `template`: The template of the secret which would be replaced by specific variables before writing to file.
 This field is optional if the raw secret value from AWS Secrets Manager needs to be used.